Alpha Thalassemia: Types, Causes and Treatment

 While both alpha and beta thalassemia affects hemoglobin production, they involve different genetic mutations and present different clinical features.
 Beta thalassemia involves mutations in the beta-globin genes on chromosome 11, whereas alpha thalassemia involves mutations in the alpha-globin genes on chromosome 16.

-Alpha thalassemia symptoms vary depending on the number of genes affected.
-Common symptoms include:
+Alpha thalassemia symptoms can vary based on the severity of the condition and the number of genes affected.
+Some common signs include:

 The Alpha Thalassemia Face